 While enacting widespread cultural change will take time, more employers are taking steps to support workers who are struggling with substance abuse and helping to break down stigmas by offering educational workshops and employee assistance programs.
 As a result, taking time away from work to participate in treatment is no longer the potential professional threat it may once have been and you may be surprised by the supports available to you.

-When seeking treatment, connecting with a treatment program tailored to the needs of highly accomplished workers and executives can also remove some of your internal barriers to treatment.
+An Adderall addiction treatment program tailored to the needs of highly accomplished workers and executives can also remove some of your internal barriers to treatment.
 By being surrounded by peers who understand your unique situation, you can forge a sense of belonging and camaraderie as you move through the recovery process together, sharing your struggles and your wisdom.
 At the same time, your treatment can be structured in a way that allows you to maintain contact with work if necessary, allowing you to work on your recovery without neglecting essential professional activities.

 The most valuable part of treatment in these programs, however, is the opportunity to deeply explore yourself and the possibilities of life without drugs.
 By working with highly skilled clinicians, you will be able to remove your psychological reliance on Adderall and develop a new, more authentic sense of self in which you honor and trust your own innate abilities.
 When you learn how to recognize your own value and purpose without the use of drugs, you can reject harmful internal and external narratives that jeopardize your wellbeing and perpetuate a destructive culture.
 In realizing true transformation in your own life, you can bring renewed innovative energy into your professional world.